 Financial assets are derecognized when the rights to receive cash flows from the investments have expired or have been transferred.
-Financial assets have been transferred when the contractual rights to receive cash flows of the financial assets have been transferred or the contractual rights to receive cash flows of the financial assets have been retained but there is a contractual obligation to pay the cash flows to one or more recipients in an arrangement compliant with the conditions set out by IFRS 9.
-Any gains or losses on derecognition are recognized in the Profit or Loss and they are calculated as the difference between (a) the sum of the consideration received and any cumulative gain or loss that had been recognized in other comprehensive income and (b) the carrying amount derecognized.
+Financial assets have been transferred when the contractual rights to receive cash flows of the financial assets have been retained but there is a contractual obligation to pay the cash flows to one or more recipients in an arrangement compliant with the conditions set out by IFRS 9.
+Any gains or losses on derecognition are recognized in the Profit or Loss and they are calculated as the difference between (a) the sum of the consideration received and any cumulative gain or loss that had been recognised in other comprehensive income and (b) the carrying amount derecognized.

-- Impairment of financial assets
+Impairment of financial assets